 The GASB disagrees with the proposed measurement approach.
-In our opinion the measurement objective should reflect the way an entity intends to satisfy the obligation (management approach) rather than a measurement approach that considers alternatives that may be available but that the reporting entity has no intention to pursue.
-In our view measurement shall reflect reality, which should be based on the decisions management takes.
-These decisions need to be reflected in the financial statements of the entity to make them useful.
+In our opinion the measurement objective should reflect the way an entity intends to satisfy the obligation (management approach) rather than a measurement approach that considers satisfaction alternatives that are available but that the reporting entity has no intention to pursue.
+In our view measurement shall reflect the reality.
+The application of the ED's concept 'the lowest amount' may be reasonable on a theoretical bases, but it would oftentimes results in an unrealistic measurement.
+In reality, an entity does not always choose the cheapest of all available settlement alternatives but may prefer to fulfil the obligation, although this way of liability satisfaction is more expensive than others.
+We believe that such management decisions need to be reflected in the financial statements of the entity to make them useful.
+The principle mentioned above should be incorporated in the measurement objective.

-Entities normally fulfil their obligations.
-Therefore, we believe that the measurement requirements for liabilities should be based on a rebuttable presumption that the liability will be settled by fulfilment.
-Only if an entity has both, the intent and the possibility of cancelling or transferring the liability the entity would rebut the presumption and measure the liability based on the intended cancellation or transfer.
+Entities normally fulfil rather than cancel or transfer their obligations.
+We therefore believe that the measurement requirements for liabilities should be based on a rebuttable presumption that the liability will be settled by fulfilment.
+Liabilities would thus be measured at their fulfilment value wherever the fulfilment presumption is not rebutted.
+Only if an entity has both, the intent and the possibility of cancellation or transfer the liability the entity would rebut the presumption and measure the liability based on the intended cancellation or transfer.
+We believe that such a measurement approach is superior to the approach proposed by the IASB with regard to the efforts needed to identify different measurement alternatives and regarding the reflection of reality in the liability measurement.

-In contrast to the Board, we have a different understanding of how a fulfilment value of a service obligation should be determined.
+In contrast to the Board, we have a different understanding of how a fulfilment value should be determined.
 It seems to us that the IASB would like to introduce a measurement approach that is similar to a notion of fair value.
+This would especially be obvious in the description of how fulfilment value is to be determined in Appendix B of the ED, because the entity should use observable market prices even if it intends to fulfil the obligation by itself.

-Our approach is based on the expected costs of fulfilment.
-Hence, we would support a cost notion.
-Accordingly the GASB disagrees with the ED's proposals in paragraph B8 of Appendix B to either use a contractor's price, if there is a market for the service, or to include a profit margin, if there is no market for the service.
-A risk adjustment should only be taken into account to the extent outlined in the existing IAS 37.
+Our approach is based on expected costs of fulfilment, so in contrast to the Board, we would support a cost notion and not a fair value notion.
+A profit margin would not be included in our approach.
+In principle, we would not take a risk adjustment into account.
+A risk adjustment should be taken into account only as required by the existing IAS 37.